davecparker/code12/Doc/API.md

 For an image object (see [ct.image()]), the text defaults to the image filename, but you can change it to something else (see [obj.setText()]).

+For circle, rect, and line objects, the default text is `null` (none).

-The [obj.toString()] method includes the object text in the description of an object.
+The [obj.toString()] method includes the object text, if any, in the description of an object.

 #### Example
 ```